 After graduating with a BA in Modern and Medieval Languages and an MPhil in European Literature from Cambridge University, I spent a year studying at Harvard University on a scholarship programme.
 I subsequently returned to Cambridge to write a Ph.D on Psychoanalysis and Naturalism.
 In the final year of my studies, I worked as a temporary Lecturer at Warwick University before taking up posts at Bangor University (2002) and Swansea University (2007).
-I moved to take up my current post as a Lecturer in French and Translation in Cardiff in September 2011
+I moved to take up my current post in Cardiff in September 2011

 Selected Recent Papers

 September 2012 ‘Multi-Media Zolas’, Reconfigurations: From Papyrus to Post-Structuralism, Bristol and Exeter Modern Languages Graduate Conference.

 March 2012 ‘Emile Zola et l’art de l’adaptation’, RIRRA 21 Journée d’études, Montpellier III.